Extension of the iterated perturbation theory at arbitrary fillings to nonequilibrium steady states: Abstract

 \section{Abstract}

 We extend the Kajueter-Kotliar [Phys.
 Rev. Lett.
 77, 131 (1996)] iterated perturbation theory (KK-IPT) away from half filling to nonequilibrium steady states.
 We benchmark the resulting nonequilibrium KK-IPT approach against the auxiliary master equation approach (AMEA), whose accuracy is controlled in and out of equilibrium.
 As expected, in equilibrium, KK-IPT reproduces the AMEA results for different fillings with high accuracy at the level of both spectral properties and electron densities.
 Out of equilibrium, we study quantum transport across a correlated impurity and compute the differential conductance and spectral functions.
-We find very good agreement between nonequilibrium KK-IPT and AMEA in the parameter regime where the latter is reliable, in particular at moderate temperatures and biases.
+We find very good agreement between nonequilibrium KK-IPT and AMEA in the parameter regime where the latter is reliable, in particular at moderate temperatures and biases. \REFTWO{Although a controlled benchmark is not available in the low-temperature, low-bias regime, where AMEA becomes less reliable, we show that this nonequilibrium KK-IPT impurity solver satisfies the exact spectral sum rules for the first and second moments to high accuracy throughout the entire parameter range studied.
 These results support nonequilibrium KK-IPT as an approximate description of nonequilibrium steady states away from half filling.
-Although a controlled benchmark is not available in the low-temperature, low-bias regime, where AMEA becomes less reliable, nonequilibrium KK-IPT remains numerically stable in those regions, suggesting that it may provide a useful alternative for nonequilibrium calculations in this regime.
+At the same time, comparing against AMEA the double occupancy obtained from the nonequilibrium Galitskii-Migdal expression for the interaction energy shows that the deviation from AMEA remains small near half filling for moderate and large values of the bias, but grows markedly away from half filling, delineating the regime in which the method can be trusted quantitatively rather than merely qualitatively.}